 - Frontera Cocina – Gourmet Mexican restaurant.
 Requires ADR.

-- Morimoto Asia – Pan-Asian cuisine including seafood, sushi, Chinese, Japanese and Korean food. *Uses two table-service credits.
+- Morimoto Asia – Pan-Asian cuisine including seafood, sushi, Chinese, Japanese and Korean food. *Uses 2 table-service credits.

 - Chef Art Smith’s Homecoming – Features farm-to-fork, home cooking.
 Now accepting ADRs.

 - STK Orlando – An ultra-modern steakhouse featuring an innovative menu, in-house DJ and fabulous patio.
-Now accepting ADRs.
+Requires ADRs.